Aristotle thought that Philosophy begins in wonder.

 encourage each reader to wonder and question.
 Now

-granted as being true.
+granted as being true and look at them differently.
 I want

 you to open up your minds to the possibility that things may not be as you